aetperf/aetperf.github.io/_posts/2023-08-16-Using-a-local-sentence-embedding-model-for-similarity-calculation.md

 ## Download and load the embedding model

-To get started with sentence embeddings, we'll need to download and load a suitable model.
-In this example, we'll use the `BAAI/bge-base-en` model using the `SentenceTransformer` library.
+To get started with sentence embeddings, we'll need to download and load the `BAAI/bge-base-en` model using the `SentenceTransformer` library.
 If it's the first time you're using this model, executing the following code will trigger the download of various files:

 ```python
 model = SentenceTransformer('BAAI/bge-base-en')